 Your Maxim nurse is an integral part of your care team and can be instrumental in boosting your health literacy levels.
 They can help you understand the information you’ve received from your doctors and explain why you need specific treatments and medications.
 Because you often have more time with your nurse than you would with a doctor, you can discuss topics in detail with them.
 Keep in mind that your Maxim nurse is not a doctor and will not be able to change your treatment plan, but they may be able to provide you with some more insight.
 Tactics such as repeating the information you’ve heard from your nurse can help you understand what is going on with your care plan.

-As your health literacy levels improve, you’ll feel more confident participating in your health care!
+As your health literacy levels improve, you’ll feel more confident participating in your healthcare!

 Maxim’s home care services are available to adult and pediatric patients with various illnesses and disabilities.
 Find out what services are available near you!